 As one of the more popular trekking routes, your Salkantay Trek to Machu Picchu should be booked in advance of your arrival in Peru.
 Only a handful of agencies are authorized to carry out the trek and only 500 people per day are allowed on the trail.
 Trekking lovers will love to know that National Geographic has listed the Salkantay Trek as one of the 25 best treks in the world.

-If you wish to book this tour with Explorandes you can contact us by clicking here.
+If you wish to book this tour with Explorandes you can contact us.

 Acclimatizing for the Salkantay / Machu Picchu Trek

 Like any trek at elevation, it’s necessary to allow for acclimatization time.
 Two days of rest at altitude are recommended for this trek.
 Eat light and drink lots of coca tea while acclimatizing.
 Do this and you’re likely to avoid any symptoms of altitude sickness and the discomforts that come with it.

 What to Pack in your Backpack For the Trek